bsl546/energym/docs/sources/swiss.rst

-.. _SwissHouserad:
+.. _SwissHousesla:

-SwissHouseRad
+SwissHouseRSla
 ----------------

-The SwissHouse building is a one-zone residential buildings located in Zurich Canton, Switzerland.
+The SwissHouse building is a one-zone residential building located in Zurich Canton, Switzerland.

 Building and thermal zones
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The entire house is modeled with a single thermal zone.
+Its envelop is a simple RC model with R, C parameters fitted to a real swiss Minergie house (low energy consumption building standard).

 Thermal systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A Heat pump with Carnot HX connected to a simple room model with radiator.
+Two  heat pump versions are implemented: SwissHouseRSlaW2W-v0 and SwissHouseRSlaA2W-v0.
+SwissHouseRSlaW2W-v0 has a water to water heat pump, and SwissHouseRSlaA2W-v0 a air to water heat pump.
+Both emit heat to the zone via  hydronic underfloor heating.
+The building has no cooling system and is tailor made for european climate.

 Electrical systems